 The most concrete evidence of the holiday’s origins, however, can be traced back to San Rafael high school in Marin County, California.
 A group of students, known as the “Waldos,” because they used to hang out by a wall, came into possession of a map that they thought would take them to a field full of marijuana.
 Map in hand, they met at 4:20 pm and eagerly tried to locate the crop.
 While they left empty-handed that day, 420 became their thing and the term began to spread among their friends.

 Fast forward half a century, the holiday has taken on a more purpose-driven tone, providing a platform for scientists, medical professionals, politicians, and cannabis consumers to discuss the medicinal benefits of the plant.
 While the Controlled Substances Act’s categorization of marijuana means it cannot be sold under federal law, the use of marijuana for medicinal purposes is legal in 36 states (at the time of writing), with an increasing number also legalizing recreational use too.

-This year on 420, our sponsor Garden Remedies will join many others in promoting access to safe, legal, and natural cannabis products.
-They, like many Americans, believe that cannabis products can contribute towards a better quality of life.
+This year on 420, we are joining with many others to promote access to safe, legal, and natural cannabis products as many Americans believe that cannabis products can contribute towards a better quality of life.

 Chinese Emperor Shen-Nung is credited with the earliest record of cannabis being used for medicinal purposes.

 Although medical use is still technically allowed, this legislation significantly impacts its usage and availability in the U.S.

 Cannabis is classified as a Schedule I drug, which means it can no longer be used for any purpose, including medicinal use.